 2. Change The Environment

-Additionally, if the cat opens their mouth while feeling hot, you can get their hair trimmed or shaved to help them adjust to the environment.
+Additionally, if the cat opens their mouth while feeling hot, you can trim or shave its hair to help them adjust to the environment.

 3. Change Their Diet And Brushing Habits

-If your cat is sleeping with its mouth open due to dental problems, they will have to stick to a diet to prevent such issues from reoccurring.
+If your cat is sleeping with its mouth open due to dental problems, it will have to stick to a diet to prevent such issues from reoccurring.

-There are many ways to get your cat into the habit of getting their teeth cleaned, and while some will not allow it, others may put up a fuss initially but get used to it as time passes.
+While some will not allow it, others may put up a fuss initially but they get used to it as time passes.